pl3onasm/CLRS/algorithms/dynamic-programming/longest-palin-sub/README.md

-# Longest Palindrome Subsequence
+# Longest Palindrome Subsequence (LPS)

 ## Problem

 Given a string, find the longest palindromic subsequence.
-For example, given the string BBABCBCAB, the longest palindromic subsequence is BABCBAB.
+For example, given the string BBABCBCAB, the LPS is BABCBAB.

 ## Brute Force Solution